AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Manage Local Messages/agora_chat_manage_message_android.md

 ### Retrieve messages in the specified conversation

-Call `getAllMessages` to retrieve all the messages of this conversation in the message.
+Call `getAllMessages` to retrieve all the messages of this conversation in the memory.
 Alternatively, you can call `loadMoreMsgFromDB` to load messages from the local database.
 The loaded message will be placed in the memory based on the timestamp of the messages.

 ```java
 Conversation conversation = ChatClient.getInstance().chatManager().getConversation(conversationId);